1024inc/engineering-blog/eng-paths/staff_engineer.md

 </td></tr>
 <tr><td  markdown="1">

-- Leads cross-teams projects and initiatives, and inter-team communication
+- Leads cross-teams projects and initiatives, and inter-team communication.
-- Identifies org-level opportunities, prioritizes, plans, and creates buy-in for resolution
+- Identifies org-level opportunities, prioritizes, plans, and creates buy-in for resolution.
-- Mentors engineers and fosters their growth
+- Mentors engineers and fosters their growth.
-- Coaches teams to continuously improve delivery pace and quality
+- Coaches teams to continuously improve delivery pace and quality.
-- Can step in as a contributor on any team when needed
+- Can step in as a contributor on any team when needed.
-- Can collaborate with internal and external stakeholders in any department, team, or client when technical presence is required
+- Can collaborate with internal and external stakeholders in any department, team, or client when technical presence is required.
-- Acts as an external facing advocate and technical authority for Beyond Engineering, drives talent acquisition
+- Acts as an external facing advocate and technical authority for Beyond Engineering, drives talent acquisition.

 </td></tr>
 </table>